harsh0371/My-Container-Cosmo/README.md

-# 🐳 My-Container_Cosmo ⚓
+# 🐳 My-Container-Cosmo ⚓

-Welcome to **My-Container_Cosmo**! 🌊 This repository is my personal **dockyard of containerized wonders**, where I experiment with Docker to create powerful, scalable, and efficient applications. 🛠️💡 Below is a summary of each project, along with a direct link to explore more. 🚀
+Welcome to **My-Container-Cosmo**! 🌊 This repository is my personal **dockyard of containerized wonders**, where I experiment with Docker to create powerful, scalable, and efficient applications. 🛠️💡 Below is a summary of each project, along with a direct link to explore more. 🚀

 ## 📦 Containerization Concepts Aboard: